KostasValeckas/BarchelorThesisFiles/PypeIt files/readme.txt

-PypeIt setup files used to test PypeIt on GW170817  X-Shooter data, for different dates of observation.
+PypeIt setup files used to test PypeIt on GW170817 and GRB230325A X-Shooter data.

 The rebinned data are made available in this repository, in the 'binned data' directory.